Michael Belcourt

 Michael Belcourt (born 29 August 1964) is a Canadian former cyclist.
 He competed in the individual pursuit at the 1992 Summer Olympics.
-In the qualifying round, he came in 15th place, advancing to Group B quarter-finals.
-He competed against Ivan Beltrami in Heat 3 of the Group B quarter-finals.
+In the qualifying round, he came in 15th place, advancing to Group B quarterfinals.
+He competed against Ivan Beltrami in Heat 3 of the Group B quarterfinals.
 Belcourt did not move on to the semi-finals.
 He was inducted into the Québec Cycling Hall of Fame in November 2012.